knative-extensions/eventing-rabbitmq/test/performance/broker-rmq/README.md

 wait $PORT_FORWARD_PID 2>/dev/null
 gnuplot -c latency-and-throughput.plg eventing-rabbitmq-broker-perf-results.csv 0.5 0 1100
 ```

+> What do the `0.5 0 1100` arguments mean?
+>
+> * `0.5` is the time in seconds, and it is the max allowed size for the y1 axis
+> * `0` and `1100` are the message throughput, and it they represent the min and max boundaries of the y2 axis

 ![image](https://user-images.githubusercontent.com/90614196/136284992-b1ab58bd-17f5-4f01-bdb8-14655edad86e.png)
 To visualise just the end-to-end event latency, run: `gnuplot -c latency.plg eventing-rabbitmq-broker-perf-results.csv 0.5 0 1100`
 ![image](https://user-images.githubusercontent.com/90614196/136285323-caa5dd6b-34fa-439e-9f7a-de4a9fd021ef.png)
 To visualise just the end-to-end event throughput, run: `gnuplot -c throughput.plg eventing-rabbitmq-broker-perf-results.csv 0.5 0 1100`
 ![image](https://user-images.githubusercontent.com/90614196/136285415-676e8647-5a70-414c-a135-c9cf7795a103.png)
 > Notice in the screenshot above that the receiver througput line is around the zero axis, which makes me believe that we are just sending messages, but not receiving them.
 We should double-check.
-So what do the `0.5 0 1100` arguments mean?
-- `0.5` is the time in seconds, and it is the max allowed size for the y1 axis
-- `0` and `1100` are the message throughput, and it they represent the min and max boundaries of the y2 axis